Sunscreen And Acne Prone Skin: What’s The Deal?

 The key to these ingredients working so well is that the particles are small enough to blend into the skin without feeling heavy but not so small that they can travel into the skin.
 If you’re looking for a line of products encompassing these features, we recommend our Lilikoi Mineral Defense Collection.
 This collection uses a combination of finely ground, non-nano zinc and titanium dioxide to provide lightweight, mineral sun protection.

 Our Lilikoi Mineral Defense Sports Sunscreen SPF 30 is formulated for both face and body and is excellent when the summer heat is in full effect.
-Extremely lightweight, this sunscreen is also water resistant and reef safe.
-The sheer formulation makes it a perfect choice for head to toe protection at the lake or beach and safe to use over body acne as well.
+Extremely lightweight, this sunscreen is also water resistant and friendlier to reefs because it does not contain oxybenzone or octinoxate.

 Not only is the Lilikoi Mineral Defense Collection a great option for people with problem skin, but it is also a great choice for all skin types and anyone interested in an all-mineral SPF formulation.
 Do you have problem skin and struggle to find an effective SPF?
 Let us know in the comments below or on social media.